Updated Comparing prices for business gas contracts is the only way to get the cheapest rates in the UK.

 Fixed term gas contracts can often be as much as much as 60% cheaper than alternative plans.

-Alternately, you may also want to sign-up with an independent business gas supplier, since they often offer much more competitive rates than the big six.
+Alternately, you may also want to consider switching to suppliers to an independent company.
+They can sometimes offer much more competitive rates than the big six.
 For example, customers in the South Scotland can pay as little as 2.25p/kWh with Bulb.

 Other factors affecting the cost of business gas